 Stepping out on the streets is quite a shock, and not just for Mara (who is clearly uncomfortable about the crowds/size of the city and trying hard not to show it)…thousands of people are out and about, all with glowing crystals around their necks.
 Candles and small torches hang from every ledge, above every door, on every corner.
 Jugglers, fire eaters, and all manner of entertainers wander the streets and plazas.
 Above the laughter and shouts of excitement, off in the distance can be heard sudden bursts of cheering, or occasionally the collective groan of something unpleasant happening to someone.
 As the trio walks past various Inns and squares, music and singing can be heard.
 Ignacio, itching to get into the ring, finds the nearest official and asks to be pointed towards the nearest boxing match.
 Following the man’s directions, they find themselves in a large city square with a elevated boxing ring set up, lit by many torches and surrounded by a cheering crowd.
 In the center of the ring is the master of ceremonies, a young, dark-haired human barking at the crowd.

 “Come on then lads!
 Who’s our next challenger?
 Prove your prowess!
 Show your strength!
 Test your tenacity!
 Convey your courage!”
 As the man is yelling, a small group of men are carrying the limp and bloodied form of a man out of the ring.
 “50 gold pieces to anyone who can bring down our champion…GROM THE DESTROYER.”
 At that name, the crowd erupts into applause as he gestures wildly to the far corner of the ring.
 With his back to the corner and his arms draped casually over the ropes, sits Grom.
 To say Grom was a large Half-orc would be quite the understatement.
 Even sitting, hes as tall as a standing Dwarf.
-His bulging arms thick with sinew and veins, his greenish-brownish skin showing alarmingly few signs of injury, the small tusks that jut out from his bottom lip glistening in the torch light.
-His greasy black hair that falls to his shoulders is swept back and tucked behind his ears, and he is grinning at the group of men struggling to evacuate their unconscious friend.
+His bulging arms thick with sinew and veins, his greenish-brownish skin showing alarmingly few signs of injury but sporting many faded tattoos, the small tusks that jut out from his bottom lip glistening in the torch light.
+His head covered in a small dirty skull cap, and he is grinning at the group of men struggling to evacuate their unconscious friend.

 In his usual cool and gruff tone, Ignacio walks up to the ring and waves the young MC over.
 “I’m next,” he says, handing in his 10gp fee.
 The MC is silent for a moment as he looks at the gold in his hand.
 He whispers, “are you sure?” under his breath to Ignacio who only nods once and cracks his knuckles.